 - 102.2.1.
-A present Member shall be required to post a deposit as a condition of continued service if undisputed charges have become delinquent in two out of the last twelve (12) billing periods, or if the Member has had service terminated for non-payment during the last twelve (12) months. - 102.2.2.
-In lieu of a deposit, Members may opt in to the Cooperative's pre-paid billing program described in section 108.2.
+A present Member shall be required to post a deposit as a condition of continued service if any of the following apply: - undisputed charges have become delinquent in two out of the last twelve (12) billing periods - if the Member has had service terminated for non-payment during the last twelve (12) months - if the Member has significantly modified the type or nature of their service

+- the Member's load has grown such that their current billing exceeds more than 200% of the value of their current deposit. - 102.2.2.
+In lieu of a deposit, Members whose services can be served by a selfcontained meter with a disconnect relay may opt in to the Cooperative's pre-paid billing program described in section 104.2.